Here is The Roundup, Edition 16, bringing you the best from around the web from the past two weeks!

 I’ve written a few articles and recorded a few podcasts describing the importance of adequate sleep, since I believe it’s one of the biggest determinants of overall health and one that we often ignore in our modern society.
 I interviewed Dan Pardi of DansPlan.com about the problems with sleep deprivation and how to get better quality sleep.
 I wrote an article on the effect of artificial light on sleep, and how to prevent the suppression of melatonin that comes with using electronics late at night.

-In my new book, Your Personal Paleo Code, I’ve written an entire chapter on sleep, providing tips on how to improve your sleep quality using diet and lifestyle changes.
+In my new book, Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014), I’ve written an entire chapter on sleep, providing tips on how to improve your sleep quality using diet and lifestyle changes.
 Sleeping deeply is crucial to good health, and if you’re struggling with falling and/or staying asleep, I suggest you check out this chapter of my book when it publishes in December.
 Sleeping well should be one of the top priorities of anyone looking to optimize their health.

 - A new study suggests a Paleolithic diet rich in fermentable fibers protects against obesity and inflammation.